navneet-43/FacebookPublishMaster/replit.md

 SocialFlow is an advanced social media publishing platform designed for Facebook business accounts.
 Its primary purpose is to offer intelligent content management and streamlined publishing workflows with an enhanced user experience.
 The project aims to provide comprehensive tools for Facebook account management, bulk post scheduling, real-time analytics, and robust media handling, focusing on efficient and reliable content delivery to Facebook.

 ## User Preferences
-- Direct dashboard access without login requirements
+- Two-level authentication system (Admin/User roles) with secure user isolation
+- Clean, production-ready UI design with comprehensive error handling
 - Simplified Excel import workflow with frontend page selection
-- Clean, production-ready UI design
-- Comprehensive error handling and user feedback
+- Team-ready deployment with user manual and quick start guide
 - CRITICAL: Videos must upload as actual media files to Facebook, never as text links
 - QUALITY PRIORITY: Video quality preservation is main concern - no compression desired
 - REQUIRED FLOW: Download Google Drive videos → Upload to Facebook with original quality preserved